-The global market for confectionery is dominated by international companies like Mars/Wrigley, Mondelez, Nestlé, Ferrero, Perfetti, Haribo, and Lindt & Sprüngli.
-But in the local markets these meet tough opposition from players with locally established brands such as Cloetta, Fazer, Orkla and Toms.
+The global market for confectionery is dominated by international companies like Mars Wrigley, Mondelez, Nestlé, Ferrero, Perfetti, Haribo and Lindt & Sprüngli.
+However, in the local markets these meet tough opposition from players with locally established brands such as Cloetta, Fazer, Orkla and Toms.
 No player has a strong position across all European markets.
 Consolidation of the confectionery industry is taking place gradually.
 The industry as such has a long history and the pace of technological product innovation is low.

 The nut market